cybertec-postgresql/pgwatch2/docs/docker_installation.rst

 * To add new databases / instances to monitoring open the administration Web interface on port 8080 (or some other port, if re-mapped at launch) and go to the */dbs* page.
 Note that the Web UI is an optional component, and one can managed monitoring entries directly in the Postgres Config DB via INSERT-s / UPDATE-s into "pgwatch2.monitored_db" table.
-Default use user/password are again *pgwatch2* / *pgwatch2admin*, database name - pgwatch2.
+Default user/password are again *pgwatch2* / *pgwatch2admin*, database name - pgwatch2.
   In both cases note that it can take up to 2min (default main loop time, changeable via *PW2_SERVERS_REFRESH_LOOP_SECONDS*) before you see any metrics for newly inserted databases.